ionic-team/ionic-framework/core/src/utils/test/playwright/docs/usage-instructions.md

 Ionic uses [Docker](https://www.docker.com) to provide a way to run tests locally in the same environment that is used on CI.

 While `npm run test.e2e` can be used to run tests in the same environment that you are developing in, `npm run test.e2e.docker` can be used to run tests in a Docker environment provided by the Ionic team.
-This command supports all the same features as `npm run test.e2e` detailed in the previous section.
+This command supports all the same features as `npm run test.e2e` detailed in the previous section with the exception of the `--headed` flag.
+Tests run inside of Docker cannot be run in headed mode.

 This command builds a Docker image before tests run.
 It will also re-build the Docker image in the event that a Playwright update was merged into the repo.